Ola-star-coder/Ola-star-coder/README.md

-- 👋 Hi, I’m @Ola-star-coder
+- 👋 Hi, I’m @Ola-dev
 - 👀 I’m interested in frontend projects
-- 🌱 I’m currently learning css
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on css,Javascript,frontends
 - 📫 you can reach me on WhatsApp 08068717063